SchenbergZY/manual/book/features/overview.md

 To see examples for these features, go to the [Examples chapter](../examples/overview.md).

-As the TeachBooks Python Package and the Deploy Book Workflow are important tools that incorporate and deploy more than one feature, an additional explanation is provided on this page in more detail, with links to the pages in this manual where individual features are described.
+As the TeachBooks Python Package, the Deploy Book Workflow and TeachBooks Favourites are important tools that incorporate and deploy more than one feature, an additional explanation is provided on this page in more detail, with links to the pages in this manual where individual features are described.

 (teachbooks_package)=
 ## TeachBooks Python Package